-Award-winning Indigenous media maker, curator, scholar, artist, and storyteller.
+Award-winning Indigenous curator, sound artist, scholar, media maker, and storyteller.

 Jarrett Martineau is a creative multi-hyphenate and a leading voice in Indigenous music, media, and cultural production.
 He has worked extensively across the arts in music, radio, television, and digital media in Vancouver, Toronto, Montreal, Berlin, and New York.
 He holds an M.A. and a Ph.D. in Indigenous Governance from the University of Victoria, he has been a Fulbright Visiting Scholar at Columbia University and CUNY's Center for Place, Culture and Politics in New York City, and his academic research explores the role of art and creativity in advancing Indigenous resurgence and decolonization at the intersections of art, media, technology, and social movements.